 Summers are perfect here!
-It is never too hot and there are many beautiful places to go.
+It is never too hot and there are many beautiful places to go to.
 I go camping, cycling and hiking every chance I get.
 There are some touristy places like Sounkyo that are really crowded with tourists, but Hokkaido is BIG and it is easy to find places that don’t have any crowds.
 There are many hiking trails that don’t have a single other person on them!
-It feels like the nature here is more unspoiled than the other beautiful places in Japan.
+It feels like nature here is more unspoiled than the other beautiful places in Japan.

 Hokkaido has many lakes to enjoy and of course, swimming in the ocean is always an option.
 Though, the ocean is very cold up here.

 Even driving in Hokkaido is a great way to spend time.
 The roads are long and go through some pretty spectacular places.
 The beauty you can see from your car window is truly something to see.
 Hokkaido is the perfect place for road trips by car or motorcycle and even a perfect place for cycling.